SpiritAxolotl/woah-its-rex/README.md

 - [ ] Make the spawn/find messages into grids
 - [x] Implement unaffectedByLuck (ores that are unaffected by luck)
 - [ ] Abbreviate probabilities for screen space
+- [ ] Arrange the on-screen controls in a d-pad configuration

 ## Misc.
 - [x] Update to latest